dariush222/graph/README.md

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
-The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:

 ```
 npm install